Queens Car Accident Attorney

 As the number of mobile devices continues to rise, so does the number of car accidents.
 The stop-and-go traffic in Queens presents a prime opportunity for drivers to take out their phones – texting, emailing, and scrolling through social media.
 Often, drivers don’t put their devices down when traffic starts, leading to terrible pedestrian accidents and bicycle accidents and rear-end collisions.
 Other common causes of accidents include unsafe and negligent driving, improperly trained mass transit drivers, vehicular factors such as parts failure, and environmental factors.

-When a negligent driver, unreasonably hazardous environmental condition, or parts malfunction causes an accident in Queens, injured parties can rely on the attorneys at Omrani & Taub, P.C., for experienced, aggressive representation.
+When a car accident is caused by a negligent driver, an environmental condition, or a defective auto part, injured parties can rely on the attorneys car accident attorneys at Omrani & Taub, P.C., for experienced, aggressive representation.
 Proving negligence in New York requires in-depth knowledge of our state’s car accident laws.
 Our team knows how to make a judge and jury understand exactly how your accident happened, using evidence we gather from the case.

 New York Car Accident Law